D-blip1/FULL-STACK-WEBDEVELOPMENT/README.md

 05 - A hero section is made using HTML and CSS and q&a based on conditional statements and early return type.

 06 -  A website page is made using HTML and CSS and q&a based on loops.

+07 -  A website is made using HTML and CSS and q&a based on loops.